Cristiano2132/design_patterns_python/decorator/decorator.md

 The Add and Sub decorators can accept integers directly, a custom Value object or other Add and Sub decorators.

 Add, Sub and Value all implement the IValue interface and can be used recursively.

+**Context**

+In this example, we are designing a system for performing basic value operations like addition and subtraction using the Decorator Design Pattern.
+We have a custom class called Value that can hold a numerical value.
+We want to extend this class to support operations such as addition and subtraction using decorators.

+**Problem Description**

+We need to create a flexible and extensible system for performing value operations on numbers.
+The system should allow us to add or subtract values, and these operations can be applied to integers, custom Value objects, or other Add and Sub decorators.
+The goal is to create a modular and recursive system for value operations.

+**Objective**

+1. Create a custom Value class that can hold a numerical value.
+2. Implement decorators for addition (Add) and subtraction (Sub) operations on values.
+3. Ensure that the Add and Sub decorators can accept integers directly, custom Value objects, or other Add and Sub decorators.
+4. Implement value operations recursively, allowing complex expressions like (A + B) - (C + D), where A, B, C, and D can be integers, custom Value objects, or other value expressions.
+5. Provide a way to obtain the final result of a value expression as a string.